 6. Natural Beauty Of Melbourne.

 Okay, so it’s cold and rainy part of almost every day.
-Which means you can’t count on enjoying a dip in an outdoor pool by the ocean like in Sydney.
+This means you can’t count on enjoying a dip in an outdoor pool by the ocean like in Sydney.
 That said, Melbourne does have lots of open green space and nature nearby.

 You don’t have to travel far from the centre of Melbourne to find beautiful gardens.
 Some of the best are in the Fitzroy, Carlton and Rippon suburbs.